Windows SharePoint Service is now deprecated.

 - cadaver, which enables you to browse the content of the Nuxeo application in command line like you would do with a FTP server;

-- davfs, which enables your to mount Nuxeo and see it as a file system directory.
+- davfs, which enables your to mount the Nuxeo Platform and see it as a file system directory.

 It is possible to configure the application to work with other WebDAV clients.

-After you added the Nuxeo application as an external drive, you can browse the content of Nuxeo from your OS.
+After you added the Nuxeo application as an external drive, you can browse the content of the Nuxeo Platform from your OS.
 You can see:

 - drag and drop files from a local folder into the target Nuxeo folder,